JustinLamMSFT/microsoft/microsoft-teams/compare-microsoft-teams-options-b.md

 # Find the right Microsoft Teams for your needs

 Stay connected and share content any time to learn, plan, and innovate—together.
-Get more with Teams Essentials or get Teams as part of Microsoft 365.
+Get more with Teams Essentials or get Teams online as part of Microsoft 365.

-.heading-bg-color-sku-card{ background-color: !important; }
+.heading-bg-color-layout-container-uiddea5{ background-color: !important; }

 Most popular

 ## Microsoft Teams Essentials